8 riveting facts about Frank Gorshin

 1. He followed the Beatles on 'Ed Sullivan'

 Gorshin was known for his impressions of stars like Kirk Douglas and Marlon Brando before his turn as the Riddler on Batman.
-His big break came with his first appearance on The Ed Sullivan Show on February 9, 1964, the same night The Beatles and Davy Jones debuted.
+His big break came with his appearance on The Ed Sullivan Show on February 9, 1964, the same night The Beatles and Davy Jones debuted.

 2. He was nominated for an Emmy